 whether rain or sun, on a day we want to call today.

 Not erased but unimagined and

-it disappears as quickly as it appears.
+it will disappear as quickly as it appeared.

 As I age, my future

 (or at least my concept of a future)